nielstron/btrees-thesis/README.md

-# A Verified Implementation of Imperative B-trees
+# A Verified Implementation of Imperative B-Trees

-This repository contains the latex source code of the bachelors thesis "A Verified Implementation of Imperative B-trees" by Niels Mündler as well as the generated PDF of the thesis in the form it was submitted.
+This repository contains the latex source code of the bachelors thesis "A Verified Implementation of Imperative B-Trees" by Niels Mündler as well as the generated PDF of the thesis in the form it was submitted.

 ## License